agilepydev/3D-House/README.md

-The files need to be saved in chronological order, an easy way of installing the files is by scraping them and saving them automatically using my code that you can find back in the Scrape DSM & DTM.ipynb file.
+The files need to be saved in chronological order, an easy way of installing the files is by scraping them and saving them automatically using my code that you can find back in the Scrape shortcut.ipynb file.

 In the requirements.txt file you can find all the necessary libraries to install and what python version to use.